 In Lewy Body dementia, Dad, and me an anonymous blogger chronicles two years of at home care for her dad in 2008 and 2009.
 Think it's hard to find information about Lewy Body dementia now?
 It was very hard 7 years ago when this blogger was active.
 Also at this site is an account of the transition from home to facility.
 And, if you scroll down the page you'll find links to other similar blogs.

 Friends and Family caring for a loved one with Lewy Body dementia.

 The video below is one of several posted by a loving daughter of Henry G Franz who lived with Lewy Body dementia in 2008-2009.
 According to the internet he passed away in May of 2010.
 This video, set to the song, "Everybody Hurts" features photos beginning with his marriage and ending with his transition to a care facility.
 Dementia is a family affair.

 Sometimes tough medical conditions impact our public figures.
 We learned that Robin Williams was a Lewy Body dementia sufferer after his suicide in 2014.
-Late last year basketball fans were stunned to hear that Jerry Sloan, long time coach of Utah Jazz has Parkinson's which has progressed to Lewy Body Dementia.
-In the video below the sports world comes to terms with the news.
-Echoing the variability of Lewy Body dementia that other caregivers express, Sloan's wife, Tammy, says , "Every day is a different day.
-Some days he's fine, and some days he's not so fine," in the Salt Lake Tribune last year.
+In 2020 basketball fans were saddened to hear that Jerry Sloan, long time coach of Utah Jazz died of Parkinson's which had progressed to Lewy Body Dementia.
+In the video below the sports world first cames to terms with the news.
+Sloan's wife, Tammy, explained that being his caregiver meant "every day is a different day.
+Some days he's fine, and some days he's not so fine," when she spoke to the Salt Lake Tribune.